CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Release Notes

+- Can resume scanning after returning from background and can recover from drift
+- System monitoring, will warn about thermal throttling and memory
 - Depth capturing support for the following devices; iPhone 12 Pro, iPhone 12 Pro Max, iPad Pro 2020
 - Mesh visualisation to show which spaces have been scanned (visualisation colours can be changed, visualisation can be turned off altogether)
 - New status codes (code 3, 5, 18, 27, 29, 30 and 40-49 and 57 to match Android SDK statuses)